NanoComp/mpb/doc/docs/Installation.md

 # Installation
 ---

-[TOC]

-**Important Note**: Installing MPB from source can be challenging for novice users.
+**Note**: Installing MPB from source can be challenging for novice users.
 As a simple workaround, the latest version of MPB preinstalled on Ubuntu can be accessed on Amazon Web Services (AWS) Elastic Compute Cloud (EC2) as a free [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01KHWH0AS).
 To access this AMI, follow these [instructions](http://www.simpetuscloud.com/launchsims.html).

 In this section, we outline the procedure for installing MPB.
 Mainly, this consists of downloading and installing various prerequisites.
 As much as possible, we have attempted to take advantage of existing packages such as BLAS, LAPACK, FFTW, and Guile, in order to make our code smaller, more robust, faster, and more flexible.
 Unfortunately, this may make the installation of MPB more complicated if you do not already have these packages.